MuttData/soam/README.md

 ### Examples

-* Forecaster : here is a [notebook](./notebook/examples/forecaster.ipynb) using and explaining the forecaster stage.
+* Quickstart: here is a [notebook](https://gitlab.com/mutt_data/soam/-/blob/master/notebook/examples/quickstart.ipynb) using and explaining the SoaM modules.

 [//comment]: # (this can be a more accurate example in a separated repository)